chhjel/HealthCheck/README.md

 #### Using the HealthCheck.WebUI.Assets nuget package

 The fastest and easiest way is to add the `HealthCheck.WebUI.Assets` nuget package.
-The package contains the most important frontend assets and will load them into memory and configure the ui to use them.
+The package contains all frontend assets, will load them into memory and configure the ui to use them.
 Requires a few extra mb of memory but makes it easy to update.
 Does not include the summary scripts for metrics and release notes (see below).

 #### Manual configuration